-For wrap and rotate logs, parameter Size can be a pair {MaxNoBytes, MaxNoFiles}.
-For wrap logs it can also be infinity.
+For wrap logs, parameter Size can be a pair {MaxNoBytes, MaxNoFiles} or infinity.
 In the latter case, if the files of an existing wrap log with the same name can be found, the size is read from the existing wrap log, otherwise an error is returned.